Soil organic carbon density (0-100cm) data at 30m resolution in the Qilian Mountains

 |data size||7.9 GiB|

-<p>The data set was prepared using the measured data of 973 soil sampling points in the Qilian Mountains and its surrounding areas.
-The main sources of data are as follows:
+A total of 973 soil sampling points in the Qilian Mountains and surrounding areas were used to produce this dataset, with the following main sources of data

 |1||42201133||National Natural Science Foundation of China|

 |1||Soil organic carbon density (0-100cm) data at 90m resolution in the Qilian Mountains|

 |2||Soil organic carbon density (0-100cm) data at 30m resolution in northwest China|

 |3||Soil organic carbon density (0-100cm) data at 10m resolution in the Qilian Mountains|

 |4||90m resolution soil organic carbon density (0-100cm) data in northwest China|